mohanadft/DP/src/fibonacci/docs/PROBLEM.md

 ## Solutions

-* Tabulation: A ‘bottom-up’ approach where we start from the base case and reach the final answer that we want.
+- Tabulation: A ‘bottom-up’ approach where we start from the base case and reach the final answer that we want.
-* Memoization: A top-down approach where we cache the results of function calls and return the cached result if the function is called again with the same inputs.
+- Memoization: A top-down approach where we cache the results of function calls and return the cached result if the function is called again with the same inputs and the same result.